911 audio details scene after crash that injured Kevin Hart

 The eyewitness account is part of 911 audio recordings released by the Los Angeles County Fire Department.

-A California Highway Patrol collision report says the actor was a passenger in a 1970 Plymouth Barracuda that went off Mulholland Highway and rolled down an embankment early Sunday.
+A California Highway Patrol collision report said Hart was a passenger in a 1970 Plymouth Barracuda that went off Mulholland Highway and rolled down an embankment early Sunday.

-The report says the crash also included passenger Rebecca Broxterman and Jared Black, who was driving.
+Also in the vehicle were Jared Black, who was driving, and his fiancee, Rebecca Broxterman.
+The report said Black was not under the influence of alcohol.

 The witness also described Black as appearing to be seriously hurt.
+The witness also said the roof of the totaled vehicle was "crushed" with smashed in doors.
+He said he was at the accident "with another car that pulled over to help" adding "only one car" went off the highway.

-The CHP says Hart and Black suffered "major back injuries."
+The CHP said Hart, 40, and Black, 28, suffered "major back injuries."
 Hart's wife has said the actor-comedian will be fine.

 The accident, which remains under investigation, occurred on a stretch of road in the hills above the city of Malibu.